ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 </figure>

 ## Architecture of deployed application
-<redColo>Illustrate the architecture of your deployed application.
-Remember,
-you developed a client-server application.
-Illustrate the server component and to where it is deployed, illustrate a client component, and show how these communicate with each other.</redColo>

 <figure>
     <img src="Diagrams/Architecture-global.drawio.png" alt="architecture-global">
     <figcaption>Architecture Illustration of our client-server application</figcaption>
 </figure>

-On the left side there are some clients in green (there can be a number of client, but we have only show 2 clients) and they communicate with the internet.
-There so are interacting with web server there are located on Microsoft Azure server.
-The web server communicates to the database, as it needs to store or retrieve the data the client should use, and then it gets send back.
+On the left side there are some clients in green (there can be a number of clients, but we have only shown 2 clients) and they communicate with the internet.
+They are interacting with web servers located on Microsoft Azure server.
+The web server communicates to the database, as it needs to store or retrieve the data the client should use, and then it gets sent back.

 <figure>
     <img src="Diagrams/Architecture-local.drawio.png" alt="architecture-local">
     <figcaption>Architecture Illustration of our local client application</figcaption>
 </figure>

-The diagram below are an illustrates of our local client architecture.

 On the left side there are our local clients.
-The client interacting with web server there are local server: localhost:5273.
-The server communicates 'mychirp.db', as it needs to store or retrieve the data the client should use, and then it gets send back.
+The client interacting with web server There is a local server: localhost:5273.
+The server communicates 'mychirp.db', as it needs to store or retrieve the data the client should use, and then it gets sent back.

 ## User activities
-<redColo>Illustrate typical scenarios of a user journey through your Chirp!
-application.
-That is, start illustrating the first page that is presented to a non-authorized user, illustrate what a non-authorized user can do with your Chirp! application, and finally illustrate what a user can do after authentication. </redColo>

-<redColo>Make sure that the illustrations are in line with the actual behavior of
-your application.</redColo>

-Here is a flowchart there illustrate the different path there are in our program from the three ‘Log in’ options ‘log in with authorized user’, ‘log in with GitHub’ or ‘log in with non-registered user’.
+Here is a flowchart that illustrates the different paths there are in our program from the three ‘Login’ options ‘login with authorized user’, ‘login with GitHub’ or ‘login with non-registered user’.
-After the log in process all the different thing there can be done for example ‘writing a cheep’, ‘block a user’, ‘look at the “***About Me***” page’.
+After the log in process all the different things there can be done for example ‘writing a cheep’, ‘block a user’, ‘look at the “***About Me***” page’.
 And then you can end our user journey with “***log out***” or click on the “***Forget me***” buttons.